Networking and TCP/IP

 IP (Internet Protocol)

 The Internet Protocol, or IP, address is used to uniquely identify a host on a network and place that host at a specific location (its IP address).
-If that network is subnetted (i.e., routed), then a host's IP address will have a subnet or private IP address that will not be directly exposed to the Internet.
-Remember this, there are public IP addresses that are distinct from private IP addresses.
-Public IP addresses are accessible on the internet.
-Private IP addresses are not, but they are accessible on subnets or local area networks.
+If that network is subnetted (i.e., routed), then a host's IP address will have a subnet or private IP address.
+This private IP address will not be directly exposed to the Internet.

 Start AddressEnd Address